atharva-again/samvaad/README.md

 ### Note
 - The software uses **fully open-source models** for all the stages, except final answer generation, for which it uses Gemini.
 Document parsing, ingestion, querying, automatic speech recognition (ASR), text to speech (TTTS), all are fully on-premise and optimized to be used even on **low-end devices with no GPU.**
-- Voice queries are now fully supported with Kokoro TTS for high-quality speech synthesis in English and Hindi is in preview
+- Real-time voice conversations via WebRTC using Daily and Pipecat framework
+- Cloud-based embeddings with Voyage AI for improved performance
 - Frontend/UI is under development, currently CLI-only

 Please see the [issues](https://github.com/atharva-again/samvaad/issues) for ideas or to report bugs.

 ### Recent Updates
-- **Moving to ONNXRuntime:** I am trying to move the project and models from PyTorch to ONNXRuntime to increase performance on low-end devices even more.
-You can check the status [here](https://github.com/atharva-again/samvaad/issues/20).
+- **Cloud Migration:** Migrated to cloud APIs (Voyage AI embeddings, Deepgram STT/TTS, Daily WebRTC) for better performance and scalability.
 - **Interactive CLI:** Improved user interface that can be called using the `samvaad` command
 - **Kokoro TTS:** Neural TTS engine with high-quality speech synthesis
-- **Voice Queries:** Ask questions or query documents in your preferred language (Hindi, English, etc.)
+- **WebRTC Voice:** Real-time voice conversations with ultra-low latency

 ---

 ## About The Project

-**Samvaad** (Sanskrit for "dialogue") is an open-source software that combines Retrieval-Augmented Generation (RAG) capabilities with end-to-end voice capabilities.
-Users can add their documents, Samvaad will index and store them, and then users can have a text or voice conversation with those documents that delivers accurate, context-aware answers.
-Built with a modular backend and a modern frontend (in the works), Samvaad makes it easy to learn new topics, get ahead of confusions, and stay learning - all while feeling like a friend.
+**Samvaad** (Sanskrit for "dialogue") is an open-source software that combines Retrieval-Augmented Generation (RAG) capabilities with real-time voice interactions via WebRTC.
+Users can add their documents, Samvaad will index and store them using cloud embeddings, and then users can have text conversations or WebRTC-based voice calls with those documents that deliver accurate, context-aware answers.
+Built with a modular backend using cloud APIs, Samvaad makes it easy to learn new topics, get ahead of confusions, and stay learning - all while feeling like a friend.

 ---